-Arkansas Lieutenant Governor Mark Darr is expected to announce today that he will seek the Republican nomination for the Fourth Congressional District.
+Arkansas Lieutenant Governor Mark Darr is expected to announce tonight that he will seek the Republican nomination for the Fourth Congressional District.